JonWil91/Travel-Canada/README.md

 [Link to images folder to view wireframe initial sketches](https://github.com/JonWil91/Milestone-project-1/tree/master/images)

 The final design of the website followed the themes from the sketches, but evolved upon viewing what worked best and looked best for the user on different devices.
-My mentor was also very helpful in pointing out the different that it would make changing the seasonal page to stack the content for mobile and tablet, and for image and text content side by side on desktop.
+My mentor was also very helpful in pointing out the difference that it would make changing the seasonal page to stack the content for mobile and tablet, and for image and text content side by side on desktop.
 It was part of the learning process to produce more detailed wireframe work for future projects.

 ## User stories: